Environmental Persistence of Rabbit Hemorrhagic Disease Calicivirus (RHD)

 Other suggested disinfectants include sodium hypochlorite (1:10 dilution household bleach), substituted phenolics such as 2% One-stroke Environ (Vestal Lab Inc., St. Louis, MO), and potassium peroxymonosulfate (e.g. 1% Virkon-S by DuPont).

 Because calicivirus lacks the fatty envelope that most viruses have, its infectivity is NOT reduced by ether or chloroform and trypsin or quaternary ammonium compounds.

-Perfect way to eradicate the virus RHD Virus (That Works)
+Way to eradicate the virus RHD Virus

 1. Disinfect your farms regularly with Sawke or any other disinfectants of choice.

 It is popularly claimed and tested by some affected farmers that Sawke is a good way out of RHD Virus.

 I strongly believe that if all rabbit farmers disinfect their farms, the issue of RHD will quickly die down.
 And as a matter of routine activity, let us use it to disinfect our farms.
 Master Y’s farm was affected few weeks ago and he has recovered from it after using it.
 He restocked his farm.
 He is now very bold to conquer RHD Virus based on his experience.
 He informed me of his encounter then and I advised him to market Sawke Disinfectant after making public disclosure of how he recovered from RHD Virus.
 This disinfectant is not a product of Bella and I have never set my eyes on it.
 The testimonies from affected farmers gave me confidence to recommend it and as a good example, I have also ordered for 3 bottles today at a sum of N27,000.00 as a preventive measure.
 As a good risk manager, you don’t need to suffer loss before mitigating it.